 Conclusion

-Becoming a phlebotomist can take anywhere from 2 months to over a year, depending on the training program you choose and how quickly you move through the clinical experience and certification process.
+Becoming a phlebotomist could take anywhere from 2 months to over a year, depending on the training program you choose and how quickly you move through the clinical experience and certification process.
 To accelerate your career, focus on selecting the right phlebotomy training program that fits your schedule, budget, and career goals.
-With the proper guidance and smart choices, you can become a phlebotomist in a relatively short period and begin working in this rewarding healthcare field.
+With the proper guidance and smart choices, you could become a phlebotomist in a relatively short period and begin working in this rewarding healthcare field.

 Also read: Who is a Certified EKG Technician?